 The greatest importance of wearing UV protected sunglasses is that your skin is bound to get exposed while walking during heavy sunlight.
-If you are someone with visual issues, ultraviolet rays cause eye degeneration and even worse cancers.
+If you are a person who has visual issues, let us tell you that ultraviolet rays cause eye degeneration.
+Even worse, cancers.
 At a bare minimum, it causes glare, lack of clarity, and poor visibility.
-Hence UV protected sunglasses allow you to protect yourself from the issues mentioned above.
-However, do all the sunglasses offer the proper protection from the sun's harmful UV rays?
+Hence, UV protected sunglasses allow you to protect yourself from all the issues mentioned.
+However, do all the polarised sunglasses offer the proper protection from the sun's harmful UV rays?

 Most consumers don’t focus on whether there is a label given on the percentage of UV protection.
-Therefore, when you buy a pair of sunglasses just for fashion, you are put into a massive disadvantage, as these shades will only score marks in style, not on substance.
+Therefore, when you buy a pair of sports sunglasses just for fashion, you are put into a massive disadvantage, as these shades will only score marks in style, not on substance.
 If your sunglasses have a basic protection level, you will be able to enjoy less exposure from glaring lights, but they will not protect you from potential risks such as cataracts or cancer.

+Do you want our advice?
 When looking for good beach sunglasses, it is essential to look for a pair that will allow you to enjoy outdoor activities, irrespective of the level of sunlight.
-Sunglasses equipped with lenses of category two or more offer efficient protection against UV and sun glare.
+Going for mirror glass lenses like the Groove Sunglasses could be a great step in your UV protection routine.
+Reflective lenses are polarized and stylish, allowing you to enjoy a full day out in the sun.
+Round sunglasses equipped with lenses of category two or more offer efficient protection against UV and sun glare.
 Therefore, when buying sunglasses for the beach, you must always find the answer to these two questions:

 - Will these protect my eyes efficiently when spending long hours outdoors in the bright sun?